sowmyas4/trustworthiness/writeup.md

 to the LLM output, but I noticed that LLM may respond with different formats (and it may change over time).
 So I opted just to remove the newlines from the output and return 0.0 confidence if the output could not be parsed.
+- LLM feature configuration: I debated keeping some LLM-specific properties like model, api key, and budget/credits in the `llm_interface` class, but ultimately decided to keep the `llm_interface` class as simple as possible.
+I also figured that users would do what I did initially - and call the same query using multiple models to see which was best.

 This took me a little less than 2 hours to do the functional work, but I took an additional couple hours to experiment with different elements and have